Adrian Hastings

 Adrian Hastings (23 June 1929 – 30 May 2001) was a Roman Catholic priest, historian and author.
 He wrote a book about the Wiriyamu Massacre during the Mozambican War of Independence and became an influential scholar of Christian history in Africa.

+His 1997 book The Construction of Nationhood: Ethnicity, Religion and Nationalism posits that the concept of nationhood has historical roots that extend back to the medieval period, rather than being a solely modern phenomenon.
+He challenges the prevailing view that nations and nationalism emerged primarily in the 18th and 19th centuries.
+Hastings emphasizes the role of religion, particularly Christianity, in shaping national identities.
+He argues that the translation of the Bible into vernacular languages played a crucial role in fostering a sense of national consciousness and community.

+Hastings also explores the significant influence of the Jewish people on the concept of nationhood.
+He suggests that the ancient Jewish nation, with its strong religious and ethnic identity, served as a model for later European nations.
+He argues that the Jewish experience, with its emphasis on a shared religion, common ancestry, and a historical narrative, provided a template that other groups adapted in forming their national identities.

 Early life

 Hastings, a grandson of George Woodyatt Hastings, was born in Kuala Lumpur, Malaya, but his mother moved to England to bring up the children when he was little more than a baby.
 He was educated at Douai School (1943–46) and Worcester College, Oxford (1946–49).
 In his final year at Oxford, Hastings discerned a missionary vocation.
 He joined the White Fathers but later left the order to become a secular priest in the Diocese of Masaka, Uganda.
+His sister was the distinguished lecturer, translator, and writer Cecily Hastings, who worked for the publisher Sheed & Ward.

 Hastings studied theology at the Collegium Urbanum, the college of the Congregation of Propaganda in Rome.
 He was ordained in 1955 and awarded a doctorate in 1958.
 His lifelong association with The Tablet dates from this period.
 In 1958 he also obtained a teaching degree from Christ's College, Cambridge and in 1959 he took up his priestly functions in Uganda.